silexlabs/cloud-explorer/README.md

-#Cloud Explorer, file picker in the cloud
+#Cloud Explorer, file picker for the cloud
 Cloud Explorer, your users pick their files from the cloud.

 This is a free and open source project [powered by Silex Labs](http://www.silexlabs.org/).